centreon/centreon-plugins/doc/en/developer/tutorial-api.md

 #### Method 2: Callback functions

 Use `cb_prefix_output` to reference a Perl function that returns the prefix dynamically.
-This is useful when you need complex logic or to access instance data.
+This is useful when you need complex logic or dynamic output, where the displayed variables are not always the same.

 First, define your callback functions at the end of your `appmetrics.pm` file: